When Audio Separation Hurts Zero-Shot ASR: Evaluating SAM-Audio with Whisper on Bengali and English Speech: Introduction

 \section{Introduction}

-Automatic Speech Recognition (ASR) has made remarkable progress in recent years and is now widely deployed in real-world applications such as voice assistants, meeting transcription, multimedia indexing, and accessibility technologies\cite{hinton2012deep, chan2016listen,openai2022whisper}.
-However, unlike controlled laboratory settings, real-world speech is rarely clean.
-Audio recordings collected from platforms such as YouTube, mobile devices, and conversational environments are frequently contaminated by background noise, reverberation, compression artifacts, and overlapping speakers.
-These distortions remain a major obstacle to reliable ASR performance and continue to motivate research into noise-robust speech processing\cite{li2014overview}.
+Automatic Speech Recognition (ASR) has seen tremendous advancements over the past few years and has been adopted in many real-life applications including voice assistants, meeting transcription, multimedia indexing, and accessibility technologies\cite{hinton2012deep, chan2016listen,openai2022whisper}.
+But in the real world, speech isn't always pristine.
+The audio captured from sources like YouTube, mobile devices, and conversational settings often includes background noise, reverberation, compression effects, and multiple speakers.
+These distortions are still one of the most challenging factors to achieve a reliable ASR performance and are still a strong driving force to research in noise-robust speech processing\cite{li2014overview}.

-A common and intuitive strategy for addressing this challenge is \emph{speech enhancement}, often applied as a preprocessing step before recognition\cite{loizou2013speech}.
-The underlying assumption is simple: cleaner audio should enable better transcription.
-Consequently, decades of research have focused on developing algorithms capable of suppressing noise while preserving speech intelligibility.
-With the recent emergence of deep learning, enhancement models have become significantly more powerful, often producing speech that sounds perceptually clearer to human listeners\cite{wang2018supervised, fu2021metricganplus}.
+One of the most popular and intuitive approaches to tackle this problem is called \emph{speech enhancement} and is usually used as a pre-processing phase prior to the recognition process \cite{loizou2013speech}.
+The recent developments of deep learning have made enhancement models much more capable, and sometimes the speech they enhanced sounds perceptually clearer to the human listeners\cite{wang2018supervised, fu2021metricganplus}.

-Among these advances, large-scale foundation models have begun to redefine audio processing capabilities.
-One such model is \emph{SAM-Audio}, a general audio separation framework that integrates multimodal prompting to isolate target sources within complex acoustic scenes \cite{shi2025samaudio}.
-Built upon a diffusion-transformer architecture and trained on large-scale audio corpora, SAM-Audio offers flexible and controllable separation that extends beyond traditional category-specific enhancement.
-Its ability to generate perceptually clean speech makes it an appealing candidate for preprocessing in ASR pipelines.
+Among these models, one is the general audio separation model called \emph{SAM-Audio} which combines multimodal prompting to separate the desired sound sources from complex sound scenes\cite{shi2025samaudio}.
+SAM-Audio is a flexible and controllable separation system based on a diffusion-transformer architecture and trained on large-scale audio corpora, which goes beyond the classic category-specific enhancement.

-At the same time, modern end-to-end ASR systems such as OpenAI’s \emph{Whisper} have demonstrated strong robustness to diverse acoustic conditions by training on vast amounts of weakly supervised multilingual data \cite{openai2022whisper}.
-Whisper is frequently used in a \emph{zero-shot} manner, where pretrained models are directly applied to unseen datasets without task-specific adaptation.
-This paradigm is increasingly popular due to its practicality and scalability.